interlock-network/interlock-docs/whitepaper.md

 two people a million miles away can interact with each other over video-chat or VR.
 The web is decentralizing finance &mdash; even stuffy old banks want to get in on the DeFi bandwagon.
-The web is decentralizing the nation-state &mdash; people often times have more in common with globally dispersed like-minded individuals than their fellow neighbors and citizens.
+The web is decentralizing the nation-state &mdash; people often have more in common with globally dispersed like-minded individuals than their fellow neighbors and citizens.
 The web is decentralizing employment &mdash; the number of people working in the gig-economy and the creator-economy is